matthewcornell/peepweather/README.txt

 ** 3d appearance: responsive: when key goes below table, it stretches full width

 * features: to do
+** grey out the hour blocks for the after-dark hours done by setting opacity of those rows to something like 0.3.

 ** 1e after clicking on 'save' when changing settings, there's no link to get back to the calendar I have to click the main link then retype my zip to get back to the calendar

 I noticed this as well.
 You don't change settings that often (at least once you've got them tweaked the way you want), but ideally, changing settings should happen within the context of where you came from, and you should be able to easily get back to that.
 When using a zip code, it's not too bad, because it's easy to re-enter, however I used lat/long for one of my sites.
 So what I do is change my settings in another tab, and then simply refresh the one using lat/long to get the updated settings.
 It would be nice to not have to do that.

+request.referrer

 ** 1e overview/summary
 "Looks like the best times are __, __, and __."